Best Down Jackets of 2024

 That stretchiness also means you are less likely to tear or rip the fabric while making sudden movements, making it a better choice for durability than many other own jackets.

-Another tester spent the past two seasons winter hiking, snowshoeing, and cross-country skiing in Wisconsin and Michigan wearing the Super/DS Stretch Down jacket.
+One tester spent the past three seasons winter hiking, snowshoeing, and cross-country skiing in Wisconsin and Michigan wearing the Super/DS Stretch Down jacket.
 It was perfect for hiking in 15F weather.

 One thing to note is that it warms up quickly!
 The Super/DS is too warm for cross country skiing in 20F, where a less warm, more breathable synthetic jacket might shine, but was a comfortable layer to pull over when we stopped moving.
 We’ve read other reviews complaining it isn’t as warm as other jackets, but that was not either of our testers’ experience.